AlansaladA/wagmi-catch-error-reproduction/README.md

 yarn dev
 ```

+Click on 'Cancel' when the wallet pops up.
 You can try wagmi@2.9.9 and wagmi@2.10.4 to feel the difference